6 Steps to Design & Implement a Corrective Action Plan

 Corrective Action Example: Pullin Shearing

-Pullin Shearing Limited, a sheep shearing contracting company based in Canterbury, New Zealand, operates in an industry known for its high physical demands and associated risks.
+Pullin Shearing Limited is a shearing contracting company based in Canterbury, New Zealand.

-One of the many corrective actions they undertook was robust occupational health monitoring.
-A key initiative by Pullin Shearing has been the implementation of robust occupational health monitoring.
-Recognising the continuous risk of overuse injuries in shearing, the company offers its workers a list of recommended physiotherapists for consultation in case of injuries or niggling pain.
+One of the many corrective actions they undertook was occupational health monitoring.
+Since shearing poses a constant risk of overuse injuries, the company provides their workers with a list of recommended physiotherapists to refer to if they experience an injury or niggling pain.

-Moreover, they have integrated training for their staff on adopting good habits and exercises specifically designed to reduce the risk of overuse injuries.
+Their occupational health monitoring also includes training their staff on good habits and useful exercises to minimise the risk of overuse injuries.

 3. Corrective Action to Train Staff